NKI-AI/kosmos-documentation/docs/pycharm_remote_development_windows.rst

 Usage
 -----

 To use remote deployment there are two methods.
-First make sure that the correct deployment server is selected by going to Tools :raw-html:`&rarr;` Deployment :raw-html:`&rarr;` Configuration or by clicking the SFTP symbol in the bottom bar.
+First make sure that the correct deployment server is selected by going to Tools → Deployment → Configuration or by clicking the SFTP symbol in the bottom bar.

 The most straightforward way is to enable automatic deployment.
-Under Tools :raw-html:`&rarr;` Deployment select "Automatic Upload"
+Under Tools → Deployment select "Automatic Upload"

 Another way to use deployment is to do it manually.
-You can either deploy multiple files via Tools :raw-html:`&rarr;` Deployment, or you can right click a file or directory :raw-html:`&rarr;` Deployment and select the appropriate option there.
+You can either deploy multiple files via Tools → Deployment, or you can right click a file or directory → Deployment and select the appropriate option there.

 Trouble Shooting
 ----------------